taodav/pobax/README.md

 ```

 **Requirements:**
-- CUDA 12.6.3 or compatible version
+- CUDA 12.6.3 or compatible versions
-- GPU support required
+- GPU support

 **Note:** Madrona_MJX currently does not support `jax.vmap`, so experiments must run with a single seed at a time.
 See `scripts/hyperparams/visual_mujoco/ant/best/ant_ppo_madrona_best.py` for an example configuration.

 **Compilation:** The first time you run a Madrona_MJX environment, the renderer will compile (takes ~4 minutes on an RTX 3090).
-You'll see output like this:
+You'll see outputs like this:
 ```
 Using raytracer
 Compiling .../madrona/src/mw/device/bvh.cpp